Native Bridge to Success Program

 - Fun programs and activities

-Native American, Alaskan Native, and Native Hawaiian freshmen who are enrolled
+New first-year Alaskan Native, Native American and Native Hawaiian freshmen who are enrolled

 The program runs Sunday

-will move in early into their fall housing assignments with the help of NASS
+will move in early into their fall housing assignments on Sunday morning (9am-12noon) of August 19th with the help of NASS

 peer mentors and staff, and stay there during the Bridge to Success Program.